TestSmells/TSDetect/src/test/java/org/scanl/plugins/tsdetect/output/AnonymousData_Code_Inspection.md

   - Timestamp
   - A list of test smells, and associated number of occurrences
 ### Satisfied by
-- Test smells are scanned for in the *LoadSmellyData()* method in the **src/main/java/org/scanl/plugins/tsdetect/ui/tabs/TabDetectedSmellTypes.java** class file
+- Verify that test smells are scanned for in the *LoadSmellyData()* method in the **src/main/java/org/scanl/plugins/tsdetect/ui/tabs/TabDetectedSmellTypes.java** class file

 ### Criteria